• PROGRAM

 • In vitro cultures

-We improve in vitro processes for propagation, sanitation, embryo rescue and cell culture.
+We improve in vitro processes for propagation, sanitation, embryo rescue and cell cultures.
 We have developed an in vitro culture system (GreenTray®) to study plant responses to biotic (fungi and bacteria) and abiotic (minerals and atmospheric changes) factors.

 Links of interest